Expanded Food and Nutrition Education Program Impacts

 - Participants’ backgrounds and experiences are respected and valued.

-- Adult and youth participants were reached in a group setting and transitioned to live virtual nutrition education and pre recorded videos.
+- Adult and youth participants were reached in a group setting.

 - Youth activities are active, hands-on, and provide experiential learning opportunities.